Purpose

 immediately after the initial load of rows into a table.
 If you specify

-is the default.Restrictions on NOSORT This parameter is subject to the following restrictions:
+neither of these keywords, then SORT is the default.Restrictions on NOSORT This parameter is subject to the following restrictions:

 -